nsh87/data-science-engineer-projects/md/diabetes-naive-bayes-logistic-regression.md

      [ 145.06291617    4.57858442    0.        ]]

-The data contains weight in the first column, A1C score in the second column, and 0 or 1 to indicate if the patient is non-diabetic or diabetec, respectively, in the third column.
+The data contains weight in the first column, A1C score in the second column, and 0 or 1 to indicate if the patient is non-diabetic or diabetic, respectively, in the third column.

 ```python